Why choose Aviva Save?

 There are a few easy steps to opening a savings account with Aviva Save.

-Firstly, you'll need to pick a savings account.
+Open your fixed rate account by selecting an account from the list above.
 From there, register for a MyAviva account if you don't already have one.
 It's the way you'll access your savings securely.
 To do this you have to be over 18 and a UK resident.

 We'll also need a few details like your bank account and National Insurance number.
 Keep an eye on your email in case we need more information, and for confirmation that your registration is complete.
 You'll then be able to open any savings accounts you want with Aviva Save.